-Whether you are planning to host a lead generation webinar, training webinar or just a plain ‘ol informational webinar for your members or staff, it’s important to first ask yourself, “Why am I hosting this webinar in the first place?”
+Whether you are planning to host a couple of lead generation paid webinars, a training webinar or just a plain ‘ol informational webinar for your members or staff, it’s important to first ask yourself, “Why am I hosting this webinar in the first place?”
 Hopefully, by asking yourself the five questions below you’ll know the answer to that question.

 Am I providing value?